2013 World Snooker Championship: First round

 Four Chinese players—a record for the event—had played in the 2012 competition but Ding Junhui was the only Chinese player to appear in 2013.
 Ding defeated Alan McManus 10–5 to reach the second round.
 Peter Ebdon was playing in his 22nd consecutive World Championship, equalling the number of consecutive appearances made by Steve Davis and putting him third for consecutive appearances behind Stephen Hendry on 27 and O'Sullivan on 26.
 In a repeat of the final of the 2006 event, Ebdon faced Graeme Dott; the match overran and was played over three sessions.
 Dott was ahead 8–6 after the second session and eventually won 10–6.
 The match lasted for more than seven hours; Ebdon had a high break of 37.
 Dott criticised Ebdon for his perceived slow play and called for a rule to limit the time a player could spend over a shot.

 The ending of the match between defending champion Ronnie O'Sullivan and Marcus Campbell was not aired on the BBC, which instead broadcast a repeat episode of the 1970s sitcom Some Mothers Do 'Ave 'Em.
 The match was also unavailable on the BBC Red Button service, leading to viewers expressing their anger on social networks.
 The CEO of World Snooker Barry Hearn, apologised to fans on Twitter and wrote a formal letter of complaint to the BBC.
-O'Sullivan won the match 10–4; he had not played a competitive match since winning the title the year before.
+O'Sullivan won the match 10–4; he had only played one competitive match in the minor-ranking PTC event since winning the title the year before.
 O'Sullivan said he wanted to "take some time off" and had refused to sign the player's contract for the following season.

 Robert Milkins defeated the 2010 champion Neil Robertson 8–10.
 Robertson made the highest break of the event—a 143 in frame six—and led 5–2 but Milkins tied the match at 8–8 before winning the next two frames.
 In other matches, four-time champion John Higgins lost 6–10 to Mark Davis whilst former finalist Matthew Stevens lost 7–10 to qualifier Marco Fu.